zimicjs/zimic/docs/wiki/api‐zimic.md

 ### `JSONValue`

-Represents or validates a type that is compatible and can be represented in JSON.
+Represents or validates a type that is compatible with JSON.

 ```ts
 import { type JSONValue } from 'zimic';